+Community Participation:

-Community Participation: You are invited to participate in our monthly board meetings.
-We meet on the third Monday of each month, beginning at 5:30p.m., at Moffat WSC office located at 5460 Lakeaire Blvd., Temple, Texas.
+You are invited to participate in our monthly board meetings.
+We meet on the third Monday of each month, beginning at 5:30p.m., at Moffat Community Center located at 13410 Kuykendall Mnt Rd., Temple, Texas.

 En español